 Build a Bot Tutorial

 Before going through this tutorial, read the help page about getting started with Bot Builder.
-It introduces the essential Conversational AI concepts and relates them to Bot Builder configurations.
+It introduces essential Conversational AI concepts and relates them to Bot Builder configurations.

 You can follow along with Akela if you want.
 The steps necessary to do each of the tasks are included in drop-downs in each section below.